 I have LOTS of scraps of the rhinestone sticker sheets from The Buckle Boutique from all of the projects I have made over the years, and they are just too pretty to throw out.
-Many of these scraps are too small to cut a shape out of, so today I wanted to try and use up some of those scraps on some Christmas cards.
+I wanted to try and use up some of those scraps on a Christmas Tree card.
+Many of these scraps are too small to cut a shape out of, so this is a perfect project for using up scraps!

 My inspiration came from the scrap Christmas tree cards I have seen on Pinterest.
 Most of these use up scraps of cardstock, but I wanted to apply the same idea using the rhinestone sticker sheets.